Newcastle Jets FC: The Return of Gary van Egmond (2011–2014)

-2014–2017
+Near close performances (2014–2017)

 On 5 May 2014, Phil Stubbins signed a two-year coaching contract at the Jets.
 The club hoped that Stubbins' attacking mentality would bring success, along with a number of new signings, such as Argentinians Jeronimo Neumann and Marcos Flores, Australian international David Carney, and the club's highest-ever goal scorer, Joel Griffiths.
 A poor start to the season saw CEO Robbie Middleby and chairman Ray Baartz resign from their positions during a mid-season break.
 On 10 January 2015, three days after Middleby and Baartz resigned, Newcastle owner Nathan Tinkler took the club off the market and was appointed chairman.
 On 29 January 2015, Newcastle players Kew Jaliens, Billy Celeski, Adrian Madaschi, David Carney and Joel Griffiths were released.
 Stubbins started rebuilding the club, bringing in imports Lee Ki-je and Enver Alivodic, along with signing defender Nigel Boogaard.
 The Jets ended the season at the bottom of the table with only three wins, making it their worst-ever season.
 On 21 May, Football Federation Australia terminated the club's licence after the Jets failed to settle debts and pay problems.

 On 21 May 2015, the FFA issued a licence for a new team in Newcastle, indicating that the new entity would continue to hold the Newcastle Jets' name and colours, and would continue to play its games at Hunter Stadium.
 All players, along with the administration staff, were issued new contracts.
 The coaching staff, however, underwent a performance review by FFA.
 Consequently, on 26 May, Phil Stubbins, along with fellow coaching staff Mark Jones, James Pascoe and Jess Vanstrattan, all had their contracts terminated by the FFA, which wanted a fresh start for the club.
 The FFA began the rebuilding process by setting up three forums: a business forum, a members' forum and a supporters' forum, so that fans could voice their opinions about the club's restructuring.
 On 18 June 2015, the FFA appointed former Fulham assistant coach, Scott Miller as the club's head coach.
 Former Melbourne Victory assistant coach, Jean-Paul de Marigny was appointed as Miller's senior assistant.